Temperature

 Publications on the Web.

-This is a list of links directly to publications on Australasian Turtles.
+This is a list of links directly to publications on I have collected, mostly to do with turtles.
 We will expand this list as we research those that are available.
 Those with Original Description after them are the scientific descriptions of new species.

 Dorrian.
 C. (1994).
 Captive Management of Carettochelys insculpta, Herpetofauna, 24(1):15-18